SKI SAFARI DOLOMITES: the great customised ski trip

-Should I bring my own skis or rent skis for the Dolomites Ski Safari?
+Should I bring my own skis or rent skis?

 Ski Safari Dolomites: DAY 1

-From Bolzano to Sella Pass (5 – 6 hours of skiing)
+Ski trip section: From Bolzano to Sella Pass (5-6 hours of skiing)

 The Ski Safari group sets off from Bolzano at 07.30 on the local ski bus and we arrive at the Seiser Alm Cableway at 08.30.
 Here we can rent skis at the K&K sport shop, if necessary.
 In the morning we traverse the sunny ski area of Seiser Alm, on an extended plateau, then ski downhill into Val Gardena to the town of Ortisei.
 We continue on the other side of the valley on the Seceda/Rasciesa ski area and descend into the town of St Christina.
 Finally we continue on the Ciampinoi ski area along the famous slope “Sasslong”, and arrive at Sella Pass.
 Here we stay overnight at Rifugio Carlo Valentini or at another rifugio.

-From Sella pass to Sottoguda/Alleghe (about 6 hours skiing)
+Ski trip section: From Sella pass to Sottoguda/Alleghe (about 6 hours of skiing)

 The second day of the Ski Safari Dolomites is an exploration of the central part of the Dolomites.
 From the Rifugio we descend to Lupo Bianco junction and continue to Pordoi pass, then to the town of Arabba and up to Padon pass.
 We descend to Malga Ciapela and from there we take three long cableways to the top of the Marmolada.
 This is the tallest mountain in the Dolomites (3,365 m. = 11,040 ft.).
 We take a moment to enjoy the incredible view before enjoying an extended downhill run of about 2000 vertical meters to Malga Ciapela before continuing along the impressive Sottoguda canyon to the charming town of Sottoguda.
 We stay overnight at the La Montanara Hotel or in another hotel at Alleghe Lake.

-From Sottoguda/Alleghe to Cortina (about 5 hours of skiing)
+Ski trip section: From Sottoguda/Alleghe to Cortina (about 5 hours of skiing).

-The three ski areas of Cortina: Tofane + Faloria + Cristallo (about 6 hours of skiing)
+Ski trip section: The three ski areas of Cortina: Tofane, Faloria and Cristallo (about 6 hours of skiing)

 From Cortina, the Ski Safari Dolomites continues along the large Badia Valley ski area.
 This is one of the most extended ski areas in the Dolomites.
 On this day, we’ll traverse these long slopes from east to west.
 We begin with the incredibly long ski slope of the Lagazuoi, which ends with a short flat section with a horse-aided transfer… Yeah!
 You read that right… Horse transfer!
 We’ll end the day at the Sanctuary of the Sass dl Crush.
-This holy area was a pagan Sanctuary before the Christian era and the church and pilgrim hostel that we see today were built in the medieval period.
-We stay overnight in a hotel in Corvara.
+This holy area was a pagan Sanctuary before the Christian era and the church and pilgrim hostel that we see today where built in the medieval period.
+We stay overnight at Rifugio La Viza.

-The ski areas of the Fassa (about 7 hours of skiing)
+Ski trip section: The ski areas of the Fassa valley (about 7 hours of skiing)

 The first goal of the Ski Safari Dolomites on this morning is the Gardena pass, following which we head downhill to Selva in the Gardena valley and then arrive again at Sella pass, from where we descend to Canazei in the Fassa Valley.
 Five minutes on the ski bus connects the three ski areas of the Collac, Giumela and Buffaure.
 We finish this long day at the super panoramic Rifugio Baita Cuz.